Updated May 25, 2023

 1. Facilitate a Flexible Approach

-One of the key attributes to the agile approach is the ability to accept change and adapt the projects accordingly.
-A business eco-system that is volatile and certain to change requires a strategic and flexible approach to manage the uncertainties.
+One of the key attributes of the agile approach is the ability to accept change and adapt the projects accordingly.
+A volatile business ecosystem that is certain to change requires a strategic and flexible approach to managing uncertainties.
 Therefore, a team with agile thinking would efficiently sustain and manage change to facilitate productivity.

 The key objective of being agile is all about delivering value and quality to the customers.
 Therefore, it becomes paramount to understand the customers’ needs and encourage feedback.
 The project teams should be able to change and adapt quickly to the customers’ feedback to improve and upgrade their products/services continuously.
 Thus, positive or negative feedback enables the organization to consistently deliver value or bring in continual improvisation to offer customers added value.

 The backbone of agile behavior is all about thinking of ‘failures’ as ‘opportunities’ and bringing in positive change.
 The agile concept believes that a product has to evolve, upgrade, and develop gradually with time continually.
 Fundamentally, the agile ideology runs with the fact that if a sprint has not been completed successfully, it needs to be improved.

-1. Connections: On a psychological level, it is always easy to learn when one feels connected to others and when one acquires new concepts and connects them to what they have already learned about it.
-‘Connections’ is about knowing, what the trainee is already aware of (‘particular topic’).
+- Connections: On a psychological level, it is always easy to learn when one feels connected to others, acquires new concepts, and connects them to what they have already learned.
+‘Connections’ is about knowing what the trainee already knows (‘particular topic’).

-2. Concepts: The concepts of an agile mindset are explained through pictorial descriptions, reading, engaging games, speaking, and writing.
+- Concepts: Pictorial descriptions, reading, engaging games, speaking, and writing explain the concepts of an agile mindset.
 It does not have to be necessarily conveyed through a conventional teaching method dictated by a tutor.
-So, ‘Concepts’ is all about understanding, what the trainee needs to acquire or learn about a particular topic.
+So, ‘Concepts’ is about understanding what the trainee needs to acquire or learn about a particular topic.